 8 Fun Things to Do in Busan on Your First Visit

-Gamcheon VillageKnown in Korea as the Santorini of the East is the colorful Gamcheon Village.
+Gamcheon Culture VIllage is known as Korea’s Santorini of the East.
 Clusters of colorful homes cover the hillside where you can wander through the buildings and steps to admire and photograph the charming village.

 This village is definitely worth a visit.
 There is a charming beauty about it and an even more interesting history.
 Enjoy a coffee or snacks from some of the local vendors or just enjoy the aesthetic beauty of the array of colors you will see.

 Take the subway to Toseong Station and exit 6.
 Turn right at the corner in front of the hospital and take bus 2 or 2-2 to the top of the hill.
 The stop is called Gamcheon Culture Village.